award

 Abuse or Negligence?

-It Is important to note that nursing home abuse and nursing home negligence are two different types of claims the plaintiff may make.
+It is important to note that nursing home abuse and nursing home negligence are two different types of claims and lawsuits the plaintiff could file.
 Because of these different elements, it is important to hire an experienced nursing home abuse attorney to aggressively fight for your rights.
-Nursing home abuse is different from neglect in a sense that negligence is against the nursing home company.
-Negligence occurs when the nursing home fails to deliver the services necessary to maintain the quality of life of residents.

-How Our Nursing Home Abuse Attorneys Can Help
+Why Hire Our Nursing Home Abuse Attorneys?

 Our nursing home abuse attorneys interview family members of the victim.
 Usually, family members could have a sense of what the victim went through, and how the victim may have been vulnerable to the abuse.
 Family members could also speak about the impact that it had on the victim.